Frankenstein Unbound

-Frankenstein Unbound is a 1990 science fiction horror film based on Brian Aldiss's 1973 novel of the same name, starring John Hurt, Raul Julia, Bridget Fonda, Jason Patric, and Nick Brimble.
-The film is co-written and directed by Roger Corman, returning to the director's chair after a hiatus of almost fifteen years.
-This is his final film as a director before his death in 2024.
-He was paid $1 million to direct.
-Released by 20th Century Fox domestically and Warner Bros. internationally.
+Roger Corman's Frankenstein Unbound (or simply Frankenstein Unbound) is a 1990 American science fiction horror film directed, co-written, and produced by Roger Corman.
+Based on Brian W. Aldiss's 1973 novel Frankenstein Unbound, the film serves as Corman's return to directing after a fifteen-year hiatus as well as his final directing role before his death in 2024.
+The cast includes John Hurt, Raul Julia, Bridget Fonda, Jason Patric, Michael Hutchence and Nick Brimble.

+The story follows Dr. Buchanan, a scientist in the futuristic year of 2031, who invents the prototype of a powerful weapon.
+However, the invention inadvertently creates rifts in space and time—one of which Buchanan is caught into.
+Buchanan lands in Switzerland in 1817, where he meets Victor Frankenstein, another scientist with a creation gone awry.

+Frankenstein Unbound was released by 20th Century Fox domestically and Warner Bros. internationally.
+The film was both a financial and critical disappointment.

 Plot

 In 2031, Dr. Buchanan and his team work to develop the ultimate weapon, an energy beam that will completely remove whatever it is aimed at.
 Buchanan hopes he can create a weapon so powerful that it will end all war and have the added benefit of having no impact on the environment.
 Unfortunately, the prototype has unpredictable side effects, creating erratic global weather patterns and rifts in space and time that have caused some people to vanish.
 As he drives home from the testing facility, Buchanan himself is caught in one such rift.

 Buchanan and his futuristic computer-controlled car reappear in Switzerland in 1817.
 In a village, he meets Victor Frankenstein.
 The men discuss science over dinner and it is revealed that Frankenstein's young brother has been killed.
 A trial is to determine the guilt or innocence of the boy's nanny, who is suspected of murder.

 Several villagers claim to have seen a monster in the woods and suggest this is the killer.
 Buchanan observes the trial and becomes interested in a young woman taking notes.
-She turns out to be Mary Shelley, author of the Frankenstein novel.
+She turns out to be Mary Shelley, author of Frankenstein.
 Shelley gives credence to the talk of monsters, but the judge does not.
 The nanny is found guilty and sentenced to die on the gallows.
 Buchanan knows the monster killed the child.
 He implores Frankenstein to come forward and reveal the truth, but Frankenstein refuses.
 Buchanan then asks Shelley for help, telling her that he is from the future.
 They are attracted to each other, but Mary, fearing to know too much about the future and her own destiny, chooses not to become involved.
 Buchanan is on his own.
 He drives his car to Frankenstein's workshop and finds the doctor in discussion with the monster.